Hero Image

 However, the law recognises ‘privilege’ for communications that specifically seek to resolve a dispute (i.e. “without prejudice” communications).
 Which means that such communications cannot be used in court as evidence against the party that made them if they occur in a genuine attempt to settle a dispute.

-Normal Discussions
+Normal discussions

 Normal or ‘open’ discussions are discussions and correspondence that are “on the record” and can be admissible in any legal proceedings.
 Normal or open discussions include the things the employer or employee does, writes, or says during a legal dispute and may later act as evidence of either parties, intentions representations and potential liability.

-Exceptions to “Without Prejudice”
+Exceptions to “Without prejudice”

 There are a few exceptions to “without prejudice” being privileged and confidential.